cs3110/textbook/src/chapters/correctness/black_glass_box.md

 cases that collectively exercise all paths are said to be *path-complete*.
 At a minimum, path-completeness requires that for every line of code, and even for every expression in the program, there should be a test case that causes it to be executed.
-Any unexecuted code could contain a bug if has never been tested.
+Any unexecuted code could contain a bug if it has never been tested.

 For true path completeness we must consider all possible execution paths from start to finish of each function, and try to exercise every distinct path.
 In